jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ```

 ## Preparing concept files
-Once you follow the process of building the concept/vocabularies files you will need to compress them.
-See https://github.com/OHDSI/Vocabulary-v5.0/wiki
+The one external dependency on mapping data to the OHDSI CDM is generating concept files.
+You can follow the process of building the concept/vocabularies files; see https://github.com/OHDSI/Vocabulary-v5.0/wiki
 and https://athena.ohdsi.org/vocabulary/list.
 My general vocabulary list for working with EHR (Electronic Health Record) data is:

 ```